How does this company make money?

 Who depends on this company?

-French SMEs depend on the bank for euro-denominated working capital financing and would lose access to it if the structure failed.
-Multinational corporations that hedge currency exposure through bespoke derivative contracts would be unable to replace those arrangements directly.
-Komercni Banka retail customers in the Czech Republic would lose euro-koruna foreign exchange services.
-Customers of the African subsidiaries would lose cross-border trade finance for European import and export activity.
+French small and medium-sized businesses depend on the bank for euro-denominated working capital loans — if the bank stopped, those credit lines would disappear.
+Multinational corporations use the bank's bespoke derivative contracts to hedge their currency exposure and have no direct substitute.
+Komercni Banka's retail customers in the Czech Republic would lose access to euro-koruna foreign exchange services.
+Customers of the African subsidiaries would lose the cross-border trade finance they use to import and export goods with Europe.

 How does this company scale?